Ali-Nategh/adonis_api_proj/README.md

 Migrate the database with: ` node ace migration:run `

-The Roles/Priorities seeds will be automatically added to their tables using thier Enums.
+The Roles/Priorities seeds will be automatically added to their tables in the database using thier Enums.

 Start the app with: ` npm node serve `